Azwan Aripin

-Muhammad Azwan bin Aripin (born 21 April 1996) is a Malaysian professional footballer who plays as a left-back or wing-back for Malaysia Super League club Kelantan The Real Warriors.
+Muhammad Azwan bin Aripin (born 21 April 1996) is a Malaysian professional footballer who plays as a left-back or wing-back for Malaysia Super League club Melaka.

 Club career

 Kelantan

 Azwan began his career with Kelantan's youth team in 2014 before being promoted to first team in August 2016.
 Azwan was the captain for the Kelantan U19 that won the Malaysia Youth League title in 2014.
 He also was part of the Kelantan U21 team that won the President's Cup in 2016.

 On 28 October 2017, Azwan made his first-team debut for Kelantan in a 1–3 win over Melaka United in the club's last fixture of the season.
 On 11 November 2017, it was announced that Azwan will be retained for another season with Kelantan.
 For 2018 season, Azwan made his season first appearance in 1–1 draw against Terengganu on 6 February 2018.